For US Residents Only

 Whether you’re new to PROMACTA or not, you may have questions.
 Here are answers to some commonly asked questions.
 For complete information, refer to the Medication Guide.
 This does not replace talking to your doctor about your medical condition or treatment.
 Talk with your doctor about any additional questions you may have.

 PROMACTA is a prescription medicine used to treat low blood platelet counts in people with chronic hepatitis C virus (HCV) infection before and during treatment with interferon.
-PROMACTA should only be used in people with chronic HCV whose degree of thrombocytopenia prevents the initiation of interferon-based therapy.
+PROMACTA should only be used in people with chronic HCV whose low blood platelet counts keep them from starting or continuing interferon-based therapy.
 It is not known if PROMACTA is safe and effective when used with other antiviral medicines that are approved to treat chronic HCV.

 PROMACTA is not used to make platelet counts normal.

-PROMACTA is for the treatment of certain people with low platelet counts caused by chronic ITP, chronic hepatitis C virus (HCV), or SAA, not for a precancerous condition called myelodysplastic syndromes (MDS) or low platelet counts caused by other conditions or diseases.
+PROMACTA is for treatment of certain people with low platelet counts caused by chronic ITP, chronic HCV, or SAA, not for a precancerous condition called myelodysplastic syndromes (MDS) or low platelet counts caused by other conditions or diseases.

-Before you take PROMACTA, tell your health care provider if you:
+Before you take PROMACTA, tell your health care provider about all of your medical conditions, including if you:

 Tell your health care provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 PROMACTA may affect the way certain medicines work.
 Certain other medicines may affect the way PROMACTA works.